jcorioland/jcorioland.github.io/_posts/2021-05-31-building-cloud-native-platform-microsoft-azure.md

 The goal of this article is not to go into details about the application layer itself and how to deploy applications inside a Kubernetes cluster.
 There is already tons of articles and documentations about that.
 If you want to know more about how to get started with application development/deployment with Kubernetes on Azure, you can start from [there](https://docs.microsoft.com/azure/aks/concepts-clusters-workloads).

-But first thing first... let's go through about some basics.
+But first thing first... let's discuss briefly about where it all start: the landing zones...

 ## Landing Zone